 I’ve just returned from a travel bloggers’ conference in stunning Innsbruck in the Austrian Alps.
 We had a tight, full and interesting programme, with loads of inspiration and new things learnt.
 Perhaps especially useful were the photo walks and learning more about travel photography.
 Furthermore, I really enjoyed reconnecting with fellow bloggers and writers.
 Others I had the pleasure of meeting in real life for the first time.
-All in all, well done Oliver and TBU.
+All in all, well done TBU.

-If you’re interested in attending a bloggers’ conference, the next TBU will take place in Umbria (near Assisi) in April 2012.
+If you’re interested in attending a travel bloggers’ conference, the next TBU will take place in Umbria (near Assisi) in April 2012.

 When I was 15, I spent a wild and wonderful summer in Bregenz (Austria), officially doing a German course, in reality having heaps of deliciously carefree and slightly irresponsible teenage fun.
 After a weekend trip to Venice that summer, we stopped in Innsbruck on the way back.